 Balai Ni Fruitas Inc. ("BALAI"), formerly known as Buko Ni Fruitas Inc., is a wholly-owned subsidiary of Fruitas Holdings, Inc. ("FHI").
-The Company's operations started on August 2005 when it opened its first Buko Ni Fruitas kiosk in Robinsons Manila serving fresh coconut-based beverages and desserts.
+It was incorporated on May 17, 2005 and started its operations in August 2005 when it opened its first Buko Ni Fruitas kiosk in Robinsons Manila serving fresh coconut-based beverages and desserts.
 Since then, the Company has expanded to create and acquire new brands, in turn, enabled BALAI to become a reputable player in the Philippine food and beverage kiosk industry.
 Currently, it has three (3) active brands namely Buko Ni Fruitas ("BNF"), Fruitas House of Desserts ("FHOD"), and Balai Pandesal ("BP").
 Each brand offers specialized products such as fruit-based beverages and desserts and freshly-baked goods.